Greg-T8/Notebook/topics/technologies/microsoft_purview/permissions.md

 ## The Organization Management Role Group
 The Organization Management role group is the most powerful role group in Purview compliance.
 It has the most assigned roles (38) and is the only role group with the Role Management permission.
 Global Admins are automatically added to the Organization Management role group, but you won't see them in the output of the `Get-RoleGroupMember` cmdlet.

-## Use PowerShell to Manage Role Groups
+## Use PowerShell to Microsoft Purview Compliance Permissions
 View all role-based commands in Microsoft Purview.
 Requires either Azure AD Global Admin or Microsoft Purview Organization Management.
 ```powershell
 Get-Command -Module tmp* -Noun *role*